Attorney Gregg J. Stark

 2.)
 Are You a Dedicated Attorney Practicing In The Field Of Indiana Legal Defense?

 This my friends is the key question that can help ween out most all lawyers you may be considering when selecting the best attorney for your legal protection.
 Criminal defense law is a legal field all its own.
 Not unlike hiring your family doctor to perform heart surgery, you should not retain a general practice attorney around the corner to provide a criminal defense in a court of law.
 The best attorneys almost always practice exclusively in one area of law.
 Of course the best case scenario is to locate an experienced attorney in one field of law within the location you need.
-Stark Law Offices is dedicated to the defense of cases within Hamilton County and throughout Indiana.
+Stark Law Offices, P.C. is dedicated to the defense of cases within Hamilton County and throughout Indiana.
 If you or a loved one has been charged with a crime, it stands to reason that our years of experience in this area should speak loud and clear as to who to turn to when your freedom and livelihood is at stake.

 3.)
 Who is Really Representing Me?